Mahindra8252/BookMyDoctor/README.md

 - [ ] Multi-language support
 - [ ] Integration with wearable devices
 - [ ] Patient community forums

-See the [open issues](https://github.com/sachin3059/docleus/issues) for a full list of proposed features and known issues.

 ---

 ## 📄 License